thefirstminute/word-bingo/README.md

 # word-bingo
-word bingo game. these are words you can add...find cash on ground, or stub your pinky toe - you dicide how you "win"
+word bingo game. these are words you can add...find cash on ground, or stub your pinky toe - you decide how you "win"

 ### Installation
 1. upload the files